minu-gatech/Project-TobaccoUsage/README.md

 Summary Findings:
 -----------------

--Based on research & data analysis, we found that West Virginia (WV) has highest number of tobacco users (approx. 16.66%) and Utah(UT) has least number of tobacco users (approx. 6.27%)
+####Based on research & data analysis, we found that West Virginia (WV) has highest number of tobacco users (approx. 16.66%) and
+    Utah(UT) has least number of tobacco users (approx. 6.27%)

  ![TobaccoPerState](Percentage_tobacco_users_per_state.png)

--Then, we found out that tobacco usage is not uniform across gender.
-Adult males(62.7%) were significantly more likely to use tobacco than females(37.3%).
+###Then, we found out that tobacco usage is not uniform across gender.
+Adult males(62.7%) were significantly more likely to use tobacco
+   than females(37.3%).

  ![Gender](Distribution_Male_Female_Tobacco_Users_2018.png)